9dots/devy/devy-blue/objects.md

   - `room.description`

 ##### How to use the game maker
+Show students the game making environment on requirebin (add link).
 The game maker has three important parts to it.

 1. `initialState` - The initialState function sets up the starting information for the game.
 This is the state that will change in the update function.